 M.Ed., in Curriculum (Gifted and Talented Education), Montana State University – Billings, 1989

 B.S., in Elementary Education (Mathematics emphasis), Montana State University – Billings, 1983

 Areas of Expertise:

 Gifted & Talented

-Del Siegle is a professor in gifted education and associate dean for research and faculty affairs in the Neag School of Education at the University of Connecticut where he was honored as a teaching fellow.
+Del Siegle is the Lynn and Ray Neag Endowed Chair for Talent Development in the Neag School of Education at the University of Connecticut, where he was honored as a teaching fellow.
 Prior to earning his PhD, Del worked as a gifted and talented coordinator in Montana.
 He is past president of the National Association of Gifted Children and has served on the board of directors of The Association for the Gifted.
 He is also past chair of the AERA Research on Giftedness, Creativity, and Talent SIG.
 He has been co-editor of the Journal of Advanced Academics and Gifted Child Quarterly.
 He writes a technology column for Gifted Child Today.
 Del’s research interests include web-based instruction, motivation of gifted students, and teacher bias in the identification of students for gifted programs.
 Along with Gary Davis and Sylvia Rimm, he is an author of the popular textbook, Education of the Gifted and Talented (6th and 7th ed.).
 He is the Director of the National Center for Research on Gifted Education (NCRGE), which replaces the former National Research Center on the Gifted and Talented (NRC/GT).